 Safety in the Caribbean

 The safety of Caribbean islands varies widely.
 Some islands, such as Jamaica, have a problem with crime, and the U.S. State Department has issued a warning about this.
 It also has issued a warning about the Dominican Republic.
 The most dangerous place in the Caribbean may be Haiti, which drew a Do-Not-Travel warning from the State Department because of widespread kidnappings and armed robberies.
-At the other end of the safety spectrum are the Caymans, Anguila, the Netherlands Antilles, St. Maarten and Monserrat.

 The weather can be a safety issue.
 The area sees hurricanes most years in the fall, and some of these storms result in injuries and fatalities, as well as diseases in the aftermath.
 The U.S. Centers for Disease Control keeps an updated database about any diseases and other risks on areas in the Caribbean.